North Acton tube station: Development

 In 2004, the multinational Diageo company agreed to build Central line platforms at Park Royal station to the west of North Acton, as part of its First Central business park, built on the site of the now demolished Guinness brewery.
 By 2017 this had not yet happened.
 Such a new station might influence whether adjacent stations were ever moved (particularly Hanger Lane station not far to the west).
 The entrance to a 'North London Line' North Acton station could be just a few metres on the other side of Victoria Road from the current North Acton station eastern entrance.
 There is a footpath to the west immediately next to the railway, from nearby Chase Road to Park Royal Road.

+Services

+North Acton station is on the Central line between Hanger Lane (on the West Ruislip branch) or West Acton (on the Ealing Broadway branch) to the west and East Acton to the east.

 Connections

 London Buses routes 95, 218, 260, 266, 440, 487 and N266 serve the station.